Swathi5sg/K8-deployment-application/README.md

 ```
 kubectl create -f nginx_service.yaml
 ```
-Lets craete a ConfigMap for nginx and it keeps all your required configurations in a key-value format This is the nginx configmap file
+Lets create a ConfigMap for nginx and it keeps all your required configurations in a key-value format This is the nginx configmap file
 ```
 apiVersion: v1